wummel/patool/doc/development.md

    This script installs required system packages and a lot of archive programs for testing with `sudo apt-get install <package>`.
-   It also downloads the uv tool to `./bin/uv` and configures the PATH variable in `.envrc` for `direnv` to find it.
+   It also downloads the [uv tool](https://docs.astral.sh/uv/) to `./bin/uv` and configures the PATH variable in `.envrc` for `direnv` to find it.

 3. Create the Python virtual environment

    `make init`

-   This command creates a virtual Python environment in the directory `.venv/` and installs required Python modules for development with `uv`.
+   This command uses `uv` to create a virtual Python environment in the directory `.venv/` and installs required Python modules for development.
    Rerun this when changing dependencies in pyproject.toml

 3. Run the tests